 Secondly, they live for 20-30 years.
-Pacus can outlive YOU.
+These fish can outlive YOU.
 Thirdly, as if that wasn’t enough, you can’t keep any other fish with it because it will probably kill them.
 It needs its OWN 3,000-gallon tank.

 Pacu are primarily vegetarian consumers but as I’ve mentioned above, they will eat anything that looks alive and small that you can drag through the water.
 In captivity, you can feed them dried pellets or floating plant food sticks, along with plenty of fruit and vegetable pieces.

 drummerspenc 2 years ago I bought our Red Bellied Pacu, “Mowgli”, in 2004 and he was approximately a year old.
 Began in a 29 gallon, then a year later into a 75 gal standard, and 10 years ago into his 210 gallon home.
 The ave life expectancy of an RB Pacu is 23-25 years.
 Mowgli is adored nearly as much as our dog, by the family.
 For years he ate frozen broccoli until I became tiresome of the weir vents clogging.
 5 years ago I switched him to frozen Italian cut green beans, which he totally LOVES, and they don’t clog filtration.
 My 8 and 11-year-old children love to find him worms in warm months and ask me to feed them to him, with such pride.
 He knows all of us, though we are all careful with no sudden movements around the tank as he spooks easily, bashes his face then does not eat for 4 days.
-For the past 9 years, he likes when I occasionally stroke or pet him…..He really likes it!
+For the past 9 years, he likes it when I occasionally stroke or pet him…..He really likes it!
 He comers up to the opening when he knows I am there and just stays while I run my fingers on both sides of his back.
-For the first few beans fed to him, he gently takes them from my fingers, though I am ALWAYS cautious doing it, since I know how easily he champs nuts, as a treat.
+For the first few beans fed to him, he gently takes them from my fingers, though I am ALWAYS cautious doing it, since I know how easily he chomps nuts, as a treat.
 Often we meet face to face through the glass as I talk to him, and he’ll stay there until I move away.
 The first time he sees me walk into the room each day, he behaves as an excited dog, while moving up and down the glass until acknowledging him with a wave of my hand he can see.
 Being 51 years old and an aquarist since I was 6, I have NEVER seen a bond in a fish such to this extent!
 He truly is something rare, and we will all miss him when he lives out his life.drummerspenc2 years ago, YouTube.

 Though it is farmed in South America as a vital protein resource, there is very little meat on the small ones that you’re likely to catch in the canals and the fish is so hard, so bony, you probably won’t get more than a mouthful of meat for each small fish.